Executive Director

 BIO

 Manuela immigrated from Mexico to the U.S. as a child and has lived in the Mission District since 2006.
 Manuela came across Good Samaritan looking for interactive classes for her youngest child.
-As a participant at Good Samaritan, she wanted to be more involved in the community, thus Manuela became a Promotora.
+As a participant at Good Samaritan, she wanted to be more involved in the community.
+Thus, Manuela became a Promotora.
 She enjoyed her role in interacting with new parents and educating them on the available resources in the Mission and Bay Area.
 Because she excelled as a Promotora, Manuela became an Intake Specialist in 2016.

 Judy Jue

-Vision Academy Site Manager
+Vision Academy Manager

 Office Location: Bayview District